How File Transfers between SFTP Clients and Servers Work

 transfer files from source client endpoint to target server endpoint

-Client-Server Relationship for File Transfers
+Use MFT as Client-Server Relationship for SFTP File Transfers

-Organizations are sometimes limited by the client-server relationship.
-Because client-to-client and server-to-server file transfers are not possible without an entity in between, the IT team creates and manages more endpoints to perform the necessary transfers.
+Because client-to-client and server-to-server file transfers are not possible without an entity in between, IT personnel create and manage more endpoints to perform the necessary transfers.
+By having both client and server functionality, Thru removes endpoint limits and simplifies partner onboarding.

-However, by having both client and server functionality, Thru removes endpoint limits and simplifies partner onboarding.
 In addition to integrating with clients and servers, Thru integrates with integration platforms, productivity apps and more.
 Learn more about our file transfer integrations »

 Share: